davetron5000/wtf-is-a-webpack/markdown/intro.md

 [node-from-package]: https://nodejs.org/en/download/package-manager/
 [install-yarn]: https://yarnpkg.com/en/docs/install

+!SH node --version

+!SH yarn --version

 Many tutorials and READMEs tell you to install JavaScript packages willy-nilly.
 We aren't going to do that.
 We're going to have a file to keep track of all the stuff our project needs.
 That file is `package.json` and Yarn can create one for us.
 This allows us to recreate our system whenever we want without having to re-execute a bunch of commands.

 !SH yarn -y init

 This will create an empty `package.json` for us.
 Now, let's install Webpack!
+Note that the CLI is a separate module.

-!SH{quiet} yarn add webpack
+!SH{quiet} yarn add webpack@5.0.0-alpha.1 webpack-cli

 Holy moly is that a lot of stuff!
 I find it anxiety-inducing to watch the sheer volume of code being downloaded, and often wonder what problem *that* solves, but nevertheless, it should work.
 There will be ASCII art.
 There will be warnings that you